- Are you struggling to make sense of a senseless or ungodly situation?

 Here with Pathways is that we have many Christian counselors with various experiences, skills, and training to help you address your counseling needs.
 Whether you are having marital conflict, difficulties communicating in your relationship, parenting issues, issues specific to being a woman or man, depression, anxiety, grieving loss or having difficulty in your spiritual walk, we are here for you.

 Also, feel free to learn more about our Christian counselors listed here and see how we may be of service for you.
-Anne Marie Sheffer, Kerry Kelly, Kim Arnold, Susan Moss, and Joel Ackley provide faith-based Christian counseling.
+Anne Marie Sheffer, Kim Arnold, Susan Moss, Michelle Rucker, Jennifer Foster, and Joel Ackley provide faith-based Christian counseling.

 Grace and peace be with you.